raycast6000/EntityESP/README.md

 # EntityESP
 As the name says, you will now be able to see every entity in the world. \
-I made this because I've seen some games that deletes all players from the client causing normal ESP scripts to not work. \
+I made this because I've seen some games that remove all players from the client side causing normal ESP scripts to not work. \
 So this script fixes it.

 ```lua